Yashvanth21/PharmEasy/README.md

-# Ex09 Pharmacy Website using Bootstrap
+# Ex08 Pharmacy Website using Bootstrap
 ## Date:

 ## AIM:
-To create a simplified clone of Dribbble (https://dribbble.com/) landing page.
+To design a responsive and visually appealing Pharmacy web page using Bootstrap, featuring a navigation bar, categorized product panels with images and descriptions, and a footer, ensuring easy navigation, user accessibility, and professional layout suitable for an online medical or wellness platform.

 ## DESIGN STEPS: